Sustainable agriculture through legume-cereal intercropping

 Reduces the carbon footprint of arable farming

-Bridging across disciplines and nation borders to provide innovative solutions.
+Bridging across disciplines and nation borders to provide innovative solutions for sustainable agriculture.

 21 organizations from 10 countries